lukegniwecki/example-cryptocurrency-nexycoin/README.md

 # Nexycoin
 Example Cryptocurrency elaborating on my [general-purpose-blockchain](https://github.com/lukegniwecki/general-purpose-blockchain) repo.

-The code includes addition of `transactions` as well as a few new classess and functions (see below).
+The code includes the addition of *transactions* as well as a few new classess and functions (see below).

-The currency uses the Proof of Work consensus mechanism.
+This cryptocurrency uses the Proof of Work consensus mechanism.

 ## Required
 **Python 3.6**